 If you'd rather take the train instead, Portsmouth has a few stations; Portsmouth Harbour or Portsmouth & Southsea are the biggest, and both have lines running to London, Brighton, Bath, Bristol and Southampton.

-Why should you entrust your mates money and all of your best man credentials to a team of experts rather than trying to go at it alone?
+Why should you entrust your mates' money and all of your best man credentials to a team of experts rather than trying to go at it alone?
 Fair question.
-We've spent years perfecting Portsmouth stag dos, and we're pretty good at it.
-96% of our customers say they'd come back to us for another stag do, so we know we're doing something right and we're more than happy to show you exactly what.
+We've spent years perfecting Portsmouth stag dos, and we're pretty good at it, StagWeb have been planning Portsmouth stag weekends since 2002.
 With us, you're guaranteed the best activities and accommodation around, as well as access to the best nightlife Portsmouth has to offer.
-We're also fantastic value - our long term partnerships with on island companies and businesses allow us to negotiate deals on your behalf that you couldn't manage alone.
-Just have a look at our packages to see what we can offer you - with deals from as little as £72pp, you can't afford to miss out!
-And that includes somewhere to stay, something to do in the day, and somewhere to head when night falls.
+We're also fantastic value, our long-term partnerships with on island companies and businesses allow us to negotiate deals on your behalf that you couldn't manage alone.
+Just have a look at our packages to see what we can offer you.
+That includes your accommodation, activities, and epic nightlife.
 Give us a call, or ask us to call you, and we'll get things in motion!

 Looking for information and stats about Portsmouth?
 See more info here.